A short bio

-After finishing my D.Phil.
-I took the position of a Career Development Fellow at the Department of Economics and Lady Margaret Hall.
+After finishing my D.Phil. in 2015, I took the position of a Career Development Fellow at the Department of Economics and Lady Margaret Hall.
 Apart from teaching, I had an opportunity to focus on my research.
-My work explored economic questions related to revealed preference, monotone comparative statics, and large games .
+My work explored questions related to revealed preference, monotone comparative statics, and large games .

 My non-academic interests

 My non-academic interests concern the medieval history of Europe and the Middle East.
 I am fascinated with the Crusades as well as the relations between the Byzantine Empire and the Kingdoms of Outremer throughout that period.
 Moreover, I am interested in the history of the conflict between the Roman and the Orthodox churches in the first centuries after the Great Schism, in which the Crusades played an important role.
 Recently, I have developed an interest in the final stage of the Hundred Years' War and the War of Roses.